GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/White_Tusk#Archetypes

 #### Drone Operator
-- same as the Black Tusk variant, except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves from the operator to prevent collateral damage (TODO: verify if distance speed is affected by veterancy)
+- same as the Black Tusk variant, except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves from the operator to prevent collateral damage
+- distance speed is affected by veterancy

 #### Mini tank
 - same as the Black Tusk variant, except it can still target you after killing its controller